AssortedFood/panki-js/README.md

 ## Value Creation

 - **For Users:** Provides a comprehensive, interactive learning platform with real-time AI-based feedback.
-- **For Stakeholders:** Enhances the pass rates of candidates and positions the company as a leader in medical education technology.
+- **For Stakeholders:** Enhances the pass rates and quality of candidates.

 ## Goal